Diocese of Saluzzo

-The Diocese of Saluzzo (Dioecesis Salutiarum) is a Catholic ecclesiastical territory in the Piedmont region of northwestern Italy, centered in the comune of Saluzzo.
+The Diocese of Saluzzo (Dioecesis Salutiarum) is a Latin diocese of the Catholic Church in the Piedmont region of northwestern Italy, centered in the comune of Saluzzo.
 The diocese was established on 29 October 1511 for political reasons, to transform the Marquisate of Saluzzo into an ecclesiastic territory, and was directly dependent upon the Holy See.
 It is now a suffragan of the Archdiocese of Turin.

 History

 The diocese of Saluzzo was established by Pope Julius II on 29 October 1511, in his bull Pro excellenti.